-- The minimum separation from the seasonal high water table (SHWT), where required, is dependent upon the MTD that is chosen. - All devices subject to vehicular loading must be designed for at least HS-20 traffic loading at the surface. - All joints and connections must be watertight. - The manhole cover, or other approved permanent marker, must clearly indicate that it is a pollutant-trapping device.
+- The minimum separation from the seasonal high water table (SHWT), where required, is dependent upon the GI MTD that is chosen. - All devices subject to vehicular loading must be designed for at least HS-20 traffic loading at the surface. - All joints and connections must be watertight. - If present, the manhole cover, or other approved permanent marker, must clearly indicate that it is a pollutant-trapping device.